Have you ever tried to do still life photography? It’s a wonderful way for photographers to practice and improve their skills.

 A nifty-fifty is a good overall lens to start with for still life photography.
 It won’t cause any distortions because a standard 50mm offers a similar perspective to the human eye.

 Then, a short telephoto (85mm or 100mm) with macro capabilities will widen the creative possibilities for your shooting.
-This will allow you to capture small subjects or experiment with selective focus.
+It will allow you to capture small subjects or experiment with selective focus.

 Using a tripod is key to still life photography.
 Having a steady point of view allows you to compose your image in the best possible way.
 Also, it will prevent any camera shake in case you have to work with slow shutter speeds.

 Make sure the tripod head allows you to pan and tilt easily.
-For low angle shots, you might find it comfortable to have a centre column that can turn upside down.
+For low-angle shots, you might find it comfortable to have a center column that can turn upside down.

-Finally, for flat-lay photography, you might need a boom arm for your tripod.
+Finally, for flat-lay photography of clothing etc., you might need a boom arm for your tripod.

 Check out our guide to the best DSLR tripods here.